Archive for August, 2012

 The first FCGR has now been completed and the agency reviews summarizing their reviews are available at http://www.archives.gov/isoo/.
 Altogether, 3,103 classification guides were reviewed and 869 were either cancelled or consolidated.

 This review is an investment in the future health of the classification system.
-It provides a… [ Read all ]
+It provides a means for Agency … [ Read all ]

 In his Memorandum on Managing Government Records, President Obama stated “…proper records management is the backbone of open Government.”
 The Memorandum began an executive branch wide effort to reform records management policies and practices and required each agency to:

 - identify a senior official responsible for records

 - provide plans for improving or maintaining its records management program, especially electronic records; and